Risk Management

 Currency exchange risk

-Description Impact Mitigation actions The Group operates with ten different currencies and movements in exchange rates could have an influence on the Group’s business, results of operations, and financial condition.
-The Turkish Lira and the Egyptian Pound are the principal currencies influenced by a significant depreciation over the last few years.
+Description Impact Mitigation actions The Group operates with ten different currencies, and fluctuations in exchange rates may impact the Group’s business, operational results, and financial condition.
+Among these, the Turkish Lira and the Egyptian Pound are the principal currencies influenced by a significant depreciation in the last years.

-These adverse changes in the exchange rates used to covert these currencies into the reporting currency have impacted and will continue to impact consolidated results.
+These unfavourable changes in the exchange rates used to translate these currencies into the reporting currency have had and will continue to have an impact on the Group’s consolidated results.

 OPERATIONAL RISKS